 Merit Badges

 From time to time the troop will offer merit badge classes to help prepare for an specific activity (e.g. canoeing, backpacking).
-For the most part, however, merit badge work is on the Scout’s initiative.
+But for the most part, merit badge work is on the Scout’s initiative.

 Step 1